uyuni-project/uyuni-tools/README.md

 **These tools are work in progress**

-* `uyuniadm` used to help user administer Uyuni servers on K8s and Podman
+* `mgradm` used to help user administer Uyuni servers on K8s and Podman
-* `uyunictl` used to help user managing Uyuni servers mainly through its API
+* `mgrctl` used to help user managing Uyuni servers mainly through its API

 # Deployment rolling release